Air Fryer Recipe

 Method

-- Sift the flour into a large bowl and add the chilled, diced butter.
-Rub it into the flour until the mixture resembles breadcrumbs.
-Mix in the ground almonds and 50g of caster sugar.
+- Sift the flour into a large bowl, then add the chilled, diced butter.
+Rub it into the flour with your fingertips until the mixture looks like breadcrumbs.
+Stir in the ground almonds and 50g of caster sugar.

 - Add the egg yolk and 2 tablespoons of cold water to the dry ingredients.
-Combine until the mixture forms a dough, adding more water if necessary.
-Wrap in cling film and refrigerate for 30 minutes.
+Bring everything together until it forms a dough, adding a little more water if needed.
+Wrap in cling film and chill in the fridge for 30 minutes.

 - Roll out the chilled dough on a floured surface to about 5mm thick.
-Cut circles to fit air fryer ramekins or tartlet tins.
-Line each with the dough, trimming excess.
+Cut out circles to fit air fryer ramekins or tartlet tins.
+Line each one with the dough, trimming away any excess.

-- Place tartlets in the air fryer basket and cook for 12-15 minutes until golden brown.
-Let cool slightly before serving.
+- Place the tartlets in the air fryer basket and cook for 12-15 minutes, until golden brown.
+Leave to cool slightly before serving.

 Why this works in an air fryer